Spark-Spot/SPOT-2021/README.md

 # Sprint Retrospective
 All teammates participated in the sprint review and discussed plans as a team in the weekly sprint planning and review meeting.
 Improvements and feedbacks from the team: Need to do more checkins with mentors before the final demo; begin to set up meetings with them.

+# Sprint Planning 9: (G1-G3, G6 Wrap Up, demo day meetings and plannings)
+Backend:
+1. Tuning the date format with frontend floor density
+2. Deploy to Heroku through Github

+Frontend:
+1. Design update and usability tests (UXD).
+2. User Profile Edit Page, About Page, Login Page
+3. Implement Floor density expanding tab and sorting

+Rationale: We plan to mainly focus on finishing some other pages that relate to setting page and implement the new design for the floor density expanding tab.
+For backend, we continuously meet with frontend team to update our api format based on their need.
+Our frontend plan is to update the settings page sub pages and the listview page for the floor density expanding tab.

+# Daily Scrum (04/22)
+John Chai: Designed the setting page for about and edit login page; will keep working on merge conflict with branches that other developers worked on.

+Preksha Munot: Implement the design for the searching bar; will start working on favorites page update.

+Evan Hsu: Improved and adjusted the api callback to help the frontend team; will work on the BU authentication.

+Tilak Agarwal: Implemented css for the expanding floor view; will start working on adjusting json format.

+Katie So: Updated the current figma design and the design brief; keep updating the design and communication with development teams.

+Scrum Evaluation:
+For this week's scrum, we worked together as a whole team to finalize key component functionalities for demo day.
+We accomplished most tasks we set for the day and made progress on both teams.
+The impediments we discovered this week is that we couldn’t finish all the user stories we originally.
+An impediment is resolved by scheduling meetings with mentors to finalize deliberation of the finished user story.

+Mob-Programming: the evidence can be found in the drive Week 13 folder during the daily scrum.

+Test-Driven Development: api fix and update as well as front end deliberations. the evidence can be found in Week 13 folder by screenshots.

+# Sprint Review 9
+For backend team not much work except for adjusting api data and continues integration with Heroku.
+Our frontend accomplished to finalize the design on the setting page and floor expansion tab that was updated from last week’s design feedback.
+In general the development process is moving smoothly and each team accomplished what was set at the beginning of the week.
+For stakeholder, we introduced a former user we did survey on and updated her with our progress.
+We obtained some feedback on the design and updated the design.

+# Sprint Retrospective
+All teammates participated in the sprint review and discussed plans as a team in the weekly sprint planning and review meeting.
+Improvements and feedbacks from the team: Meetings with mentors need to be scheduled and do more meetings before the demo day to checkin with mentors.
+There is no specific concern brought up this week.